-The most common sports injuries are stretch muscle beyond its level of elasticity.
+The most common sports injuries are stretched muscle beyond its level of elasticity.
 This is considered a minor injury, and you don’t need a professional medical team to treat it.

 However, there are more serious injuries that can ruin someone’s career no matter how good a player we are talking about.
 In today’s article, we will focus on treating sports injuries and all the necessary steps you need to take.